Roles & Responsibilities

 - Is responsible for participating actively in interdepartmental and interagency collaborative efforts in the design and implementation of appropriate programs and services for students.

-The Chignecto-Central Regional School Board has the responsibility for planning, providing and coordinating student programs and services; CCRSB:
+The Chignecto-Central Regional Centre for Education has the responsibility for planning, providing and coordinating student programs and services; CCRCE:

 - Will provide appropriate educational opportunities for all students who are of school age and reside within its jurisdiction.